Juan-Jones/blogsphere/content/blog/passive-income-investments.md

 ### 31. Checking Accounts

 Checking accounts are a type of deposit account that offer easy access to your money but generally do not offer any interest.
-Checking accounts can be a good option for managing your day-to-day expenses and keeping your money safe, but they are not a good option for growing your wealth.
+Demand deposit accounts can be a good option for managing your day-to-day expenses and keeping your money safe, but they are not a good option for growing your wealth.

 ### 32. Cash Equivalents